273621991/Intend-System-Shared-Research-Repo/README.md

-Some good points regarding Intend System
+Some good documents about Intend System